-C: int cvReadIntByName(const CvFileStorage\ fs, const CvFileNode\ map, const char\ name, int default\value=0)
+C: int cvReadIntByName (const CvFileStorage\ fs, const CvFileNode\ map, const char\ name, int default-Value=0)

-map - The parent map.
-If it is NULL, the function searches a top-level node.

-name - The node name

-default\value - The value that is returned if the file node is not found
+- fs File storage - map The parent map.
+If it is NULL, the function searches a top-level node. - name The node name - defaultValue The value that is returned if the file node is not found

-The function is a simple superposition of GetFileNodeByName() and ReadInt().
+The function is a simple superposition of GetFileNodeByName and ReadInt.